Ronald R. Van Stockum: Early career

 Van Stockum was born as Ronald Reginald Bareham on July 8, 1916, in Newton, Cambridgeshire, England, the son of Reginald George Bareham and Florence Rosetta Freestone.
-He never met his father, who was killed in action, while serving as sergeant with the British Army during the Battle of the Somme on July 1, 1916, eight days after his 22nd birthday and a week before Ronald's birth.
+He never met his father, who was killed in action, while serving as sergeant with the British Army during the Battle of the Somme on July 1, 1916, a week after his 22nd birthday and a week before Ronald's birth.
 In early 1918, his mother Florence joined the newly established Women's Royal Air Force, serving as an ambulance driver until a few months after the end of World War I, when the WRAF was deactivated.

 During the war, while stationed at Fowlmere Airfield, which was occupied by American forces at the time, Florence met U.S. Sergeant Anton William Van Stockum, native of the Netherlands, who while living in the United States had volunteered for the U.S. Army Air Corps.
 He was stationed at Duxford with, the 137th Aero Squadron.
 Van Stockum later went to France with his unit during the final months of World War I. They carried on a correspondence, which continued after he had returned to Seattle, Washington where he was employed as a grader in the lumber industry.

 Because his mother Florence was not a U.S. citizen, she was denied entry to the United States.
 The obvious solution to the problem was marriage with Anton.
-They were married on May 20, 1920 and Florence and infant Ronald were allowed entry into the United States.
+They were married on May 20, 1920, and Florence and infant Ronald were allowed entry into the United States.
 Ronald was later also adopted by Anton and renamed Van Stockum.

 Ronald grew up in Washington state and completed the grade school in Bellingham, Washington.
 He later graduated from the high school in Yakima, Washington, and entered the University of Washington in Seattle, where he graduated in June 1937 with a bachelor's degree.
 During his time at the university, he completed the ROTC course and was commissioned as a second lieutenant in the Marine Corps.
 Also, he was active on the YMCA student board.

-Following his graduation, his first assignment as a Second Lieutenant on August 4, 1937 was to the Basic School at Philadelphia Navy Yard for Marine Corps Officer instruction.
+Following his graduation, his first assignment as a Second Lieutenant on August 4, 1937, was to the Basic School at Philadelphia Navy Yard for Marine Corps Officer instruction.
 Van Stockum had the opportunity to work with great names in the modern Marine Corps history like, for example, Gilder D. Jackson Jr., Chesty Puller, Leonard B. Cresswell, Frank B. Goettge, Russell N. Jordahl, Walfried M. Fromhold, Howard N. Kenyon and Roy M. Gulick, who served as instructors during his time at the school.
 At the end of instruction, Van Stockum received the highest marks in Drill and Command.